IDEATION & TEAM FORMATION

 INCUBATION & PROTOTYPING

-Operated by the Polsky Center, the Polsky Exchange is a 34,000 square foot startup hub featuring co-working space, a state-of-the-art Fabrication Lab, and a full calendar of programming and workshops designed to help entrepreneurs translate their ideas and technologies into startups.
+Operated by the Polsky Center, the Polsky Exchange is a 34,000 square foot startup hub featuring co-working space and a full calendar of programming and workshops designed to help entrepreneurs translate their ideas and technologies into startups.

 If you are looking to raise funding for your startup, the Polsky Center can help you connect with the venture capital and investor community.